MicrosoftDocs/cpp-docs/docs/sanitizers/asan-runtime.md

 ## Alignment requirements for Address Sanitizer poisoning

-Any manual poisoning of shadow bytes must consider alignment requirements.
-The user must add padding such that the padding ends on a byte boundary in the shadow memory.
+Any manual poisoning of shadow bytes must consider this alignment requirement: The user must add padding such that the padding ends on a byte boundary in the shadow memory.
 Each bit in the Address Sanitizer's shadow memory, encodes the state of 1 byte in the application's memory.
 This encoding means **the total size of each allocation, including any padding, must align to an 8-byte boundary.** If the alignment requirement is not satisfied, it can lead to incorrect bug reporting.
-The incorrect reporting could materialize as the omission of proper errors or reporting false errors.
+The incorrect reporting could materialize as missing reports (false negative) or reports on non-errors (false-positive).

 [See the provided example programs for an illustration of the requirement and potential issues.](https://github.com/mcgov/asan_alignment_example) One is a small program to show what can go wrong with manual shadow memory poisoning.
 The second is an example implementation of manual poising using the `std::allocator` interface.